 Apple has introduced a new feature called “Optimized Battery Charging” in iOS 13.
-This is intended to extend the overall battery health of an iOS device.
+This is designed to extend the overall battery life of an iOS device.

-Never have problems with iPhone battery life again, that would be awesome – iOS 13 should make it possible.
-The new function can be found in the battery section of the settings under "Battery status" - it learns from the user's personal habits and analyses the charging behavior.
-The result leads to an individual adaptation of the function to the user and ensures less wear and tear on the iPhone battery.
+Never have problems with iPhone battery life again, that would be awesome – iOS 13 This is supposed to make it possible.
+The new feature can be found in the battery section of the settings under "Battery Health" – it learns from the user's personal habits and analyzes charging behavior.
+The result is a customized adaptation of the feature to the user and ensures less wear and tear on the iPhone battery.

 The iPhone is willing to learn under iOS 13

-For example, if you leave your iPhone plugged in every night, Apple's new feature recognizes this and only charges the iPhone to 80 percent.
-The remaining 20 percent are finally charged around an hour before you get up.
-The iPhone thus delays full charging in order to protect the general condition of the battery - the feature is intended to keep the "maximum capacity" at 100 percent for significantly longer.
+For example, if you leave your iPhone plugged in every night, Apple's new feature detects this and only charges the iPhone to 80 percent.
+The remaining 20 percent is finally charged approximately one hour before you get up.
+The iPhone thus delays a full charge to preserve the overall battery health—the feature is designed to keep the "Maximum Capacity" at 100 percent for significantly longer.

 Apple writes that the feature will be useful for users in the long run.
-Users only need to activate the “Optimized Battery Charging” feature via the “Settings” in the “Battery” menu in iOS 13.
+Users simply need to enable the "Optimized Battery Charging" feature via the "Settings" in the "Battery" menu in iOS 13.

 More transparency